yessky/selector/README.md

-KS - A Super Fast And Compatible CSS Selector Engine
+A Super Fast And Compatible CSS Selector Engine
 ======

-KS is a pure-JavaScript css selector engine, selectors of css1/2/3 are supported.
+A Super Fast And Compatible CSS Selector Engine with selectors of css1/2/3 supported.

 ## Getting Started